 Make sure you get as much of those herbs in as possible!

 Chinese herbs are not famous for tasting great.
 This is in part as they are unfamiliar flavours.
+Usually, they are more manageable after the first few doses.

 If you’re struggling with the flavour, here are a few tricks you could use: